 Slovakia Job Interview

-Work in abroad sounds like an adventure to many people.
+Work abroad sounds like an adventure to many people.
 However, work in Slovakia requires more than just the Slovakia CV with Slovakia cover letter writing and translation.
-You need pass the Slovakia job interview.
-You will face issues that probably did not even cross your mind when you start planning to go for employment in Slovakia.
+You need to pass the Slovakia job interview.
+You will face issues that probably did not even cross your mind when you start planning employment in Slovakia.

-Do not misjudge the impact a Slovakia job interview can have on the result of your adventure!
-For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.
+Do not misjudge the impact work in Slovakia can have on the result of your adventure!
+For example, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.

 You should exercise a high level of security awareness and monitor local news broadcasts and consular messages.
 Ensure that your travel documents and visas are current, valid and secured in a safe place.
 Carry a photocopy of your travel documents in lieu of the originals.
 Maintain a low profile, vary times and routes of travel, and exercise caution while driving.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.

 Prepare yourself for the Slovakia job interview.
 Before an interview find out information about the company you want to work for.
 Practice (preferably in Slovak) your one or two sentences "speech" about who you are and what you do.
 Do not whine.
 Do not talk about being jobless.
 Do not dump on your former employer.
 Be positive.

 Be aware that the same keywords you used in your CV will be the foundation for your job interviews.
 Not only you need to be able to write about your keywords, but also during an interview, you must be able to talk about them as well in strong and powerful statements that highlight your successes, contributions and achievements.